HarperDB/documentation/docs/developers/components/managing.md

 ## Remote Management

-Managing components on a remote Harper instance is best accomplished through the component operation, similar to using the `deploy_component` command locally.
+Managing components on a remote Harper instance is best accomplished through [component operations](../operations-api/components.md), similar to using the `deploy_component` command locally.
 Before continuing, always backup critical Harper instances.
 Managing, deploying, and executing components can directly impact a live system.

 Remote Harper instances work very similarly to local Harper instances.
-The key component management operations still include `deploy_component`, `drop_component`, and `restart`.
+The primary component management operations still include `deploy_component`, `drop_component`, and `restart`.

 The key to remote management is using the `CLI_TARGET_USERNAME` and `CLI_TARGET_PASSWORD` environment variables, and the `target=<remote>` CLI option.